PriyaBihani/interview-task-stackruit/ReadMe.md

 ## Overview

 This is a simple blog application that allows users to create, read, update, and delete blog posts.
-The application is built using Node.js and MongoDB, and it exposes a RESTful API for interacting with the database.
+The application is built using Node.js and MongoDB, and it exposes a RESTful API for interacting with the database. this is the deployed url using gcp https://us-central1-interview-task-stackruit.cloudfunctions.net/first-function/

 ## API Endpoints